snrazavi/python-2019/README.md

 ### Contents
 The repository contains the following files:
-* atomic-nature.pdf: description of the projects
+* atomic-nature.pdf: description of the project.
 * dataset: ten zip files from run_1.zip to run_10.zip.
 * movies: mp4 files related to the pictures in the dataset.
 * beads-run_1.txt and displacements-run_1.txt: sample outputs for the project.